HPC-SimTools/IPS-framework/doc/user_guides/basic_guide.rst

        NUM_CHECKPOINT = 2
        PROTECT_FREQUENCY = 5

 This section specifies the checkpoint policy you would like enforced for this simulation, and the corresponding parameters to control the frequency and number of checkpoints taken.
 See the comments in the same configuration file or the configuration file :doc:`documentation <config_file>`.
 If you are debugging or running a component or simulation for the first time, it is a good idea to take frequent checkpoints until you are confident that the simulation will run properly.
-For guidance on specifying the checkpoint interval, see :doc:`Fundamentals of the Advanced Features of the IPS <advanced_parallelism>`.

 * Time Loop Section::